aliveaydin/mhfz-metadatamanager-service/docs/service-design.md

 Required: No

 - **lastEnrichmentJobId**: ID
-  Relation to `metadataEnrichmentJob`.id
+  Relation to `metadataenrichmentjob`.id

 The target object is a sibling object, meaning that the relation is a many-to-one or one-to-one relationship from this object to the target.

 On Delete: Set Null
-Required: No
+Required: Yes

 ### Filter Properties